 Now you see that the applied behaviour analysis definition is more than just a therapy; it is a way to understand behaviour and make meaningful changes.
 It is about observing, learning, and building skills that lead to a more independent and, more importantly, a fulfilling life.

 Whether it is improving communication, reducing challenging behaviours, or helping someone grow, applied behaviour analysis for adults or children is not age-specific.
-If you are thinking about applied behaviour analysis programmes, remember it is all about what fits the person.
+If you are considering applied behaviour analysis programmes, remember that it is all about what fits the person.
 Get clear on your goals, stay involved, and trust that with the right approach, change is within reach.

 Frequently Asked Questions